Distance Learning Feels Impossible! We Asked a Social Worker for Advice

 While the economic stress is impacting families across the board, some populations are hit a lot harder — particularly students with disabilities, English learners, the 80% of the LAUSD population that lives below the poverty line, undocumented families, and parents who are domestic workers and essential workers.

 “Distance learning has made it really hard for English learners and students with disabilities who already were behind,” the social worker says.
 “The pandemic created an even deeper gap.”
-Surveys have shown that parents of special education students have been most concerned about learning loss — which we’ve talked about often here at Special X. Governor Newsom is making it mandatory for districts to seek out parent input on distance learning in order to receive state funding, so our hope is that our concerns will be heard and acted upon.
+Surveys have shown that parents of special education students have been most concerned about learning loss — which we’ve talked about often here at Undivided.
+Governor Newsom is making it mandatory for districts to seek out parent input on distance learning in order to receive state funding, so our hope is that our concerns will be heard and acted upon.

 How are students with disabilities and special education students especially impacted by distance learning?